patrycjamic/Basic-pong-game/README.md

 # Pong Game

-Pong game created with Python and Pygame
+Pong game created with Python and Pygame module

 ## General Info
 In game are three main objects - 2 paddles, 1 ball.